 So when do I reach this point when I’ve mastered my macros.?

-Well, I like to see it like having training wheels on your bike.
-The tracking app is the training wheels to allow you to master your nutrient breakdown without falling off your ‘bike’.
+Well, I think of it as having training wheels on your bike.
+The tracking app is the training wheels that allow you to master your nutrient breakdown without falling off your bike.

-Once you take off the training wheels, you can ride your bike as fast as you want, take the corners real quick, or slow things down to ease your way through the corners.
+Once you remove the training wheels, you can ride your bike as fast as you want, take the corners quickly, or slow down to ease your way through them.

 It’s a skill that some love to master, for others, it is more of a chore than anything else.

-Remember that your food comprises more than just protein, fats and carbohydrates, so other micronutrients such as calcium, magnesium and potassium are just as important as flavour, colour, texture and satisfaction.
+Remember that food comprises more than protein, fats, and carbohydrates.
+Other micronutrients, such as calcium, magnesium, and potassium, are just as important as flavour, colour, texture, and satisfaction.

 So that just about covers macronutrient tracking, and the only thing left is for you to either try tracking your macros or decide that it’s something you really don’t need to do.
 And honestly, even if you don’t track your macros, you can still reach your physical and nutritional health goals just as well.

-Do you think I’ve missed anything with this article?
-If there’s anything that you think I should add, let me know.
+Do you think I’ve missed anything in this article?
+If there’s anything else I should add, please let me know.

 The information provided in this article is for information purposes only and should not be taken as medical advice.
 We recommend you consult with a GP or other healthcare professional before taking action based on this article.
 While the author uses their best endeavours to provide accurate and true content, the author makes no guarantees or promises regarding the accuracy, reliability, or completeness of the information presented.
 If you rely on any information provided in this article, you do so at your own risk.